 In general, children with a mild curve are treated with observation.
 This means your child will have regular follow-up exams and sometimes x-rays to see if the curve worsens.
 Frequency of follow-up appointments depends on age, stage of growth, and the severity of the curve.
 Physical therapy may be helpful to manage pain and optimize your child’s function.

 Other treatment methods include:

-The goal of bracing is to prevent curves from getting worse.
-The doctor may recommend that your child wear a back brace if they are still growing and the curve is more than 20 degrees, but less than 40 degrees or has progressed more than 10 degrees.
+The goal of bracing or casting is to prevent curves from getting worse.
+The doctor may recommend that your child wear a back brace or a cast if they are still growing and the curve is more than 20-25 degrees, but less than 40 degrees or has progressed more than 10 degrees.
 Once growing stops, the need for more treatment will depend on the size of the curve and how it affects your child's appearance and function.
 Physiotherapy scoliosis specific exercises may also be advised.

 Bracing may not be helpful in girls who have had their period for more than a year, in children who have attained full growth, or are within one year of full pelvic bone growth.
 It may not be helpful in infants as well.

 Bracing will feel uncomfortable at first.
 Children will need lots of support to wear the brace as prescribed, as well as encouragement to foster a positive body image.

 In severe cases where the curvature is greater than 40-45 degrees, your child's doctor may recommend surgery to lessen the curve or stop it from worsening if they are still growing.
 If they are done or almost done growing, it may be recommended for a curve greater than 50 degrees.